SAFE: Machine Unlearning With Shard Graphs: Conclusion

 \section{Conclusion}

-We introduced the Shard Graph, a directed graph describing relations between datasets.
-This graph informs the creation of \name: an ensemble of lightweight adapters trained on datasets specified by the graph.
-By constructing the graph to maximize synergies between datasets while minimizing connections and retrain time, we are able to handle an order of magnitude more shards than competing methods, and achieve a $14\%$ accuracy boost over competing methods for the same forgetting cost.
+We introduced the Shard Graph, a directed graph describing the access relations between data sources for training.
+This graph informs the creation of \name: an ensemble of lightweight adapters trained on the datasets specified by the graph structure.
+By constructing the graph to maximize synergies between datasets while minimizing connections and retraining time, we are able to handle an order of magnitude more shards than competing methods, and achieve a $14\%$ accuracy boost over competing methods for the same forgetting cost.
 We conclude that maximizing synergistic information while minimizing dataset overlap is the fundamental trade-off at the core of compartmentalization-based forgetting, which so far has been under-explored.
-In some cases, the accuracy of our method may be limited by the use of light-weight adapters, rather than fine-tuning a full network.
-However, we observe that in most cases the baseline performance of the adapters is acceptable, and can be further improved by using stronger backbones.
-Rather, we find that the bottleneck in accuracy is mainly due to the loss of synergistic information due to sharding.
-We have provided a simple hand-crafted rule to construct shard graphs which increases synergy and significantly improves accuracy.
-Automatically inferring the best graph structure on very large datasets -- while also preventing it from leaking information, and while satisfying user constraints like ownership restrictions and privacy -- is an interesting and important direction, which we leave to future work.
+In some cases, the accuracy of our method may be limited by the use of light-weight adapters.
+However, InCA adapters demonstrate high accuracy while allowing us to efficiently train many adapters in parallel without information leakage and permit fast retraining, which make them conducive to compartmentalization-based forgetting.
+Rather, we find that the bottleneck in accuracy is mainly due to the loss of synergistic information due to sharding which we alleviate with \name.
+Finally, optimizing the shard graph structure to utilize additional properties in the data without leaking sensitive information is an important problem which we leave to future work.

 { }

 {\Alph{section}} {\Alph{section}.\arabic{subsection}} {\mathbb{E}} {\mathbb{P}} [1]{\left(#1\right)} [1]{\left[#1\right]} \abs[1]{\left\lvert#1\right\rvert}